 Tables 3.25, 3.26, and 3.27 provide a summary of the regression analyses discussed above.
-These analyses showed that Sr/Ca was not well associated with SST, growth parameters, or other environmental parameters in the Agat1-1 and Apra2-1 cores (p-values > 0.05 or $\mathbb{R}^2$ values < 0.25).
-The Sr/Ca record found in Asan2-1 was moderately related to monthly SST and environmental parameters (p-values < 0.05 with $\mathbb{R}^2$ values > 0.5).
+These analyses showed that Sr/Ca was not strongly associated with SST, growth parameters, or other environmental parameters in the Agat1-1 and Apra2-1 cores (p-values > 0.05 or R^2 values < 0.25).
+The Sr/Ca record found in Asan2-1 was moderately related to monthly SST and environmental parameters (p-values < 0.050 with R^2 values > 0.50).
 Sr/Ca was moderately related to monthly SST, annual SST, and annual density measurements in Asan1-1.
-Additionally, Sr/Ca-SST regressions that included annual density and calcification resulted in $\mathbb{R}^2$ > 0.5 for Asan1-1.
-Monthly density was weakly related to these individual environmental parameters in Asan1-1.
+Additionally, Sr/Ca-SST regressions that included annual density and calcification resulted in $R^2 > 0.50$ for Asan1-1.
+Monthly skeletal density was weakly related with SST and rainfall in the four cores, and annual growth parameters were only related to these individual environmental parameters in Asan1-1.
 However, taken together environmental parameters explain more than 50% of the variation in annual density for Agat1-1 and Asan2-1.
-U/Ca was also found to relate significantly to SST in Asan1-1, and the annual U/Ca-SST regression equation with skeletal density gave the highest $\mathbb{R}^2$ value (0.741) of all the regressions discussed in this study.
+U/Ca was also found to relate significantly to SST in Asan1-1, and the annual U/Ca-SST regression equation with skeletal density gave the highest R^2 value (0.715) of all the regressions discussed in this study.